 - Develop policies.
 These policies should establish who the LTRG will help along with what services will be provided.

 Regardless of the operating structure, each LTRG will identify unmet community needs, provide case management, and deliver resources to those in need.

 Each disaster is unique and so is the recovery effort.
-However, having a plan in place and establishing long-term recovery groups can alleviate some of the challenges faced by communities during long-term recovery.
+However, having a long term recovery plan in place and establishing long-term recovery groups can alleviate some of the challenges faced by communities during the aftermath of disaster.